Kameleoon/openfeature-dotnet/README.md

 | `Data.Type.CustomData` | The parameter is used to set [`CustomData`](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/csharp-sdk/#customdata) for a visitor. |
 | `Data.Type.Conversion` | The parameter is used to track a [`Conversion`](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/csharp-sdk/#conversion) for a visitor. |

-### Data.CustomData
+### Data.Type.CustomData

-Use `Data.CustomData` to set [`CustomData`](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/csharp-sdk/#customdata) for a visitor.
-The `Data.CustomData` field has the following parameters:
+Use `Data.Type.CustomData` to set [`CustomData`](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/csharp-sdk/#customdata) for a visitor.
+The `Data.Type.CustomData` field has the following parameters:

 | Parameter | Type | Description |
 |-----------| ---- | ----------- |